reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

   - find a connection
   - follow-up

-Emily has also written a post entitled [Sponsorship](https://robinsones.github.io/The-Importance-of-Sponsorship/) which includes her experience in getting her first data science job.

 ### Classroom
 When in a formal educational program, make sure to speak and connect with everyone, not just the folks with whom you feel most comfortable socializing.
 Make sure your professors/instructors know your name.
 Get to know every Teaching Assistant in the classroom.
 Get to know *all* of your fellow classmates.
 Every person has different strengths and networks and skills and something to offer, *including you*.